Bhagavad Gita Chapter 17 Verse 15 Meaning

 What is the main idea of Bhagavad Gita 17.15?

 Speech that causes no excitement, is truthful, pleasant, and beneficial; the practice of studying the Vedas is called austerity of speech.
-This verse emphasizes faith with clarity and purpose.
+The teaching here extends the chapter's central concern with faith.
+Classical commentators have noted how this verse bridges philosophical understanding with...

 How can I apply Bhagavad Gita 17.15 in daily life?